 Mark Schilling's Tokyo Ramen

-Reviews and articles on Japanese films and pop culture
+Reviews and articles about Japanese films and pop culture

 Why Tokyo Ramen?

 In 1998, a friend and colleague, Bill Marsh, and I planned to launch a site dedicated to Japanese popular culture, including music, movies, television and print media.
 Bill, whose Web design skills were far superior to mine, spent long hours putting together a beta version we decided to call Tokyo Ramen.
 We recruited music writer Steve McClure, media maven Phil Brasor and tabloid press expert Mark Schreiber as our collaborators.
-Then, in July, just as Tokyo Ramen was set to make its debut, Bill was killed while crossing a street by a speeding motorcyclist, leaving his wife and small son.
+Then, in July, just as Tokyo Ramen was set to make its debut, Bill was killed by a speeding motorcyclist while crossing a street, leaving his wife and small son.

 This tragedy, combined with our ignorance of Bill's work, put the site into a limbo from which it never emerged.
 Now, in my own small way, I would like to revive the Tokyo Ramen name in a new form -- and in Bill's memory.